gmazzap/Striatum/API.md

     $callback = $my_plugin_init['callback'];

+Same methods can be used for another property: `'debug'`.
+This property is only available whn `WP_DEBUG` is set to true, and is filled using `debug_backtrace` when the hook is added.

-These methods, are **not** available to set properties, at least not for all properties.
-The properties that can be set using these methods are 'callback' and 'times'.
+The get methods, are **not** available to set properties, at least not for all properties.
+The properties that can be set using these methods are only 'callback' and 'times'.

 Regarding 'times', there are also some alias that can be used, e.g. `runOnce()`,  `runTwice()` or `run{$n}times()` where `{$n}` can be replaced with any number, e.g. `run3times()`, `run7times()` and so on.